Menu

 Year 6 Morley Leaver

-At Morley Primary School, we want every Year 6 leaver to leave with a love of language and the tools to use it confidently.
-Learning Latin is an important part of this journey and is woven into their experience throughout their time in Class 2 and 3.
+At Morley Primary School, we want every Year 6 child to leave with a love of language and the tools to use it with confidence and curiosity.
+Latin plays a key role in this journey and is woven into their experience throughout their time in Class 2 and Class 3.

 In Year 6, children build on their earlier learning by exploring Latin vocabulary, grammar, and sentence construction.
-They study the roots of many English words, learning how Latin influences the language we use today.
-For example, they will break down words like "aquatic" (from aqua, meaning water) or "vision" (from video, meaning to see) to understand their meanings.
+They study the roots of many English words, discovering how Latin continues to shape the language we use today.
+For example, they learn to break down words like aquatic (from aqua, meaning water) and vision (from video, meaning to see) to understand their meanings and origins.

-Children also discover how Latin links to modern Romance languages including French, Spanish, and Italian.
-For example, they learn how the Latin word mater (mother) connects to the French word mère and the Spanish word madre.
-This helps them recognize patterns in other languages and prepares them for secondary school language learning.
+Children also explore how Latin connects to modern Romance languages such as French, Spanish, and Italian.
+They learn how the Latin word mater (mother) links to the French mère and the Spanish madre, helping them recognise patterns across languages and preparing them for future language learning at secondary school.

-Through their studies, children develop an appreciation for the history of language.
-They explore how Latin shaped the English language during the Roman era and how it continues to influence scientific, legal, and academic terminology today.
-They also engage in discussions about how language evolves over time, making connections to their learning in history and geography.
+Through their Latin studies, children develop an appreciation for the history and evolution of language.
+They explore how Latin influenced English during the Roman era and how it continues to shape scientific, legal, and academic vocabulary today.
+These discussions often link to their learning in history and geography, deepening their understanding of the ancient world and its legacy.

-By the time they leave Year 6, children at Morley will have gained a solid foundation in Latin vocabulary and grammar, giving them a head start for future language studies.
-They will leave with a deeper understanding of how words work, a curiosity about language, and the confidence to take on whichever language they learn next.
-Latin isn’t just a subject they study—it’s a springboard for their lifelong language journey.
+By the time they leave Year 6, children at Morley will have gained a strong foundation in Latin vocabulary and grammar, giving them a head start in future language studies.
+More importantly, they will leave with a deeper understanding of how words work, a curiosity about language, and the confidence to embrace whichever language they learn next.
+Latin isn’t just a subject they study—it’s a springboard for their lifelong journey with language.

 Top